FalacerSelene/vim-commentable/README.md

 /*********************************************************************/
 ```

-These "walled" comment blocks are a pain to rewrite manually, with the closing
+These "walled" comment blocks are a pain to rewrite manually, since the
-boundary changing position and the need to reflow the lines arising.
+closing boundary moves around and you need to reformat the walls.
+Commentable
-Commentable provides a series of bindings and commands making this a single
+makes this a single action job.
-action job.

-Commentable integrates neatly with [vim-repeat][repeat]'s extensible .
-command.

 ## 2\.
 Installation <!-- {{{1 -->
 <a name="installation"></a>